DavidOrakpo/coutnries_list/README.md

 My major challenge faced, was parsing the JSON data.
 The response was quite complex to say the least.
 Auto JSON to Dart converters onllnie never truly generated an error free class.
 I had to do alot of debugging and work on Post Man to figure out what was going on.
 However, I now have a better understanding on how toJson and fromJson functions work.

-Also, On trying the app via appetizer, the internet network checker does not seem to be working with the online emulator.
-This causes the pop up to be repeated over and over as it searches for an internet connection.
-Please, install the apk from the google drive below to experience it's full capabilities.
 # Links and Files

 The link to the apk can be foud [here](https://drive.google.com/drive/folders/1ACY3szOVTaz0POK1I3Xce5mysf7UrEcO?usp=sharing), while the appetize link can be foud [here](https://appetize.io/app/x5disfqsllokug2rv4t2romumu?device=pixel6&osVersion=12.0&scale=75)